 What is MCP?

-- STDIO – direct process communication (Claude Desktop, Cursor, VS Code Copilot)
+- STDIO – Direct process communication (Claude Desktop, Cursor, VS Code Copilot)

-You tell the AI:
+You dictate to the AI:

 1.0.0, languagede.
-Add the three practice groupsORP(Organisation and Personnel),CON(Concepts and Procedures) andOPS(Operations), import the controlsORP.4.A1,ORP.4.A8,CON.3.A1andOPS.1.1.5.A1including their statements from the master catalogcatalogs/grundschutzpp-master.json, and save the result ascatalogs/internal-baseline-2026.json.”
+Create the three practice groupsORP(organization and personnel),CON(concept and procedures) andOPS(operation), take them from the master catalogkataloge/grundschutzpp-master.jsonthe controlsORP.4.A1,ORP.4.A8,CON.3.A1andOPS.1.1.5.A1including statements, and save the whole thing askataloge/internal-baseline-2026.json."

-“Open all SSP files in
+“Open all SSP files in the

 Instead of scrolling through 4,000 lines of JSON:

-“Build me an audit form as qFORM”
+“Build me a test report as qFORM”

-Before an audit appointment or a commit:
+Before an audit date or a commit:

-“Make our report ready for export”
+“Get our report ready for export”

-A typical reporting workflow without switching tools:
+A typical reporting workflow without changing tools:

 markdown_get_toc, markdown_replace_section, markdown_export_to_pdf — and the finished PDF appears in the file tree.